apollo

 Special Advise

-• Do not take Thalidomide if you are pregnant as it might cause severe birth defects or death of the unborn baby.
+• Do not take Thalidomide if you are pregnant, as it might cause severe birth defects or death of the unborn baby.

 • You must not donate blood while taking Thalidomide and for 4 weeks after discontinuing Thalidomide.

-• Thalidomide might increase the risk of blood clots, so consult a doctor if you notice any symptoms such as chest pain, shortness of breath, swelling of arm or leg.
+• Thalidomide might increase the risk of blood clots, so consult a doctor if you notice any symptoms such as chest pain, shortness of breath, swelling of an arm or leg.

 Patients Concern